 Firstly, given Alta’s geographic location, the Northern Lights Oval is virtually always directly above (zenith) or just north of the city.

 - Stabile climate

 Secondly, Alta has an extremely stable climate.
 In winter the days are normally cold and the sky cloudless – and clear skies are essential for spotting the Northern Lights.
 For instance, in 2009 Alta had just 410 mm of precipitation, something which few other places can claim.
 This provides many days with clear weather!

 However, if it’s overcast in Alta, the chances of finding the Northern Lights still remain good.
-Alta is situated at the head of the Altafjord and from here you can drive in many directions – northwards towards Skillefjordnes, north-east towards Skaidi or southwards towards Kautokeino.
+Alta is situated at the head of the Altafjord and from here you can drive in many directions – west towards the Langfjord, north towards Skillefjordnes, north-east towards Skaidi or south towards Kautokeino.
 As a general rule, the sky is clear in one of these places!

 Check the Aurora forecast for tonight